-The calculated emissions for your home are 55 kg CO2/m/yr.
+The calculated emissions for your home are 33 kg $CO_2/m^2/yr$.

 The average Scottish household produces about 6 tonnes of carbon dioxide every year.
-Based on this assessment, heating and lighting this home currently produces approximately 3.8 tonnes of carbon dioxide every year.
-Adopting recommendations in this report can reduce emissions and protect the environment.
-If you were to install all of these recommendations this could reduce emissions by 1.4 tonnes per year.
-You could reduce emissions even more by switching to renewable energy sources.
+Based on this assessment, heating and lighting this home currently produces approximately 2.8 tonnes of carbon dioxide every year.
+You could reduce emissions by switching to renewable energy sources.